mortensassi/generator-chisel/docs/content/docs/setup/wordpress.md

 Then continue with WordPress setup as follows:

 - *Enter title for the new site*: title of your WordPress website
-- *Enter URL*: the URL at which your WordPress project runs, currently Chisel only works with the default value
+- *Enter URL*: the URL at which your WordPress project runs, currently Chisel only works with the default value (see [#189](https://github.com/xfiveco/generator-chisel/issues/189))
 - *Enter admin user*: WordPress admin user, a different name than `admin` is suggested to increase security
 - *Enter admin password*: WordPress admin user password
 - *Enter admin email*: